Knio/dominate/pyy_html/README.markdown

 `pyy_html` also provides you with helper classes for generating and parsing (X)HTML documents.

-Each specification includes an `htmlpage` class that aids in the creation of all aspects needed to respond to an HTTP request.
-The (X)HTML tree you created can be packaged with a DOCTYPE, XML declaration, and any cookies you wish to send.
-When rendered, this class will automatically format all of the contained information properly.
+--DESCRIBE TAGS AND SUCH HERE--

-The `parser` class contains two methods: `parse` and `pageparse`. `parse` will take valid and mostly-valid (X)HTML input and return a tag tree. `pageparse` will take an entire document and return an `htmlpage` instance complete with the XML declaration and DOCTYPE (if present) and a tag tree using the (X)HTML version specified by the DOCTYPE.
+The `parser` class contains two methods: `parse` and `pageparse`. `parse` will take valid and mostly-valid (X)HTML input and return a tag tree. `pageparse` will take an entire document and return a `document` instance complete with the DOCTYPE (if present) and a tag tree using the (X)HTML version specified by the DOCTYPE.

 Usage
 =====
-All these examples assume you have imported the appropriate classes from one of the (X)HTML specification files (i.e. `from pyy_html.html import *`).
+All these examples assume you have imported the appropriate tags or entire tag set (i.e. `from pyy_html.html import *`).

 Hello, pyy!
 -----------
 Constructing a "Hello, World!"-style example is as easy as this:
-    >>> print html(body(h1("Hello, pyy!")))
+    >>> print html(body(h1('Hello, pyy!')))
     <html>
       <body>
         <h1>Hello, pyy!</h1>
       </body>
     </html>

-Notice how the class automatically adds the XHTML 1.1 required `<html>` attribute `xmlns`.

 Complex Structures
 ------------------